An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Proposed Learning Algorithm

 The two subnetworks can be implemented using neural networks.
 Once trained, these neural networks can produce solutions much faster than existing solvers.
 However, a key question also arises: how to make neural networks satisfy constraints, namely, how to ensure the output from $\phi^{0}$ lies within the feasibility set $\mathcal{X}$ and the constraints of the optimization problem in \eqref{generic-s2-k} are satisfied?
 Notably, we want to avoid steps such as projecting to the feasible set since these introduce additional optimization problems~\cite{agarwal2021theory}, which somewhat defeats the purpose of learning.
-This key question will be tackled in the next section, and for the rest of this section, we first treat the two subnetworks as black boxes to provide an overview of the proposed algorithm .
+This key question will be tackled in the next section, and for the rest of this section, we first treat the two subnetworks as black boxes to provide an overview of the proposed algorithm.

 This algorithm includes a training process and a prediction process.
 The architecture used for training is shown in Fig.~\ref{fig:architecture_train}.
-When the learning algorithm is used in practice, i.e., in the prediction process, just the network $\phi^{0}$ is required to predict the first-stage decisions given a scenario forecast.
+When the learning algorithm is used in practice, i.e., in the prediction phase, just the network $\phi^{0}$ is required to predict the first-stage decisions from a nominal load value.
 The reason why we need a second network $\phi^{R}$ is that the two networks need to be trained together in order to obtain a network $\phi^{0}$ that can predict the solution to \eqref{generic-s1} accurately.
 We now describe how the two networks in Fig.~\ref{fig:architecture_train} are trained.

-We use $\bw^{0}$ and $\bw^{R}$ to denote the respective parameters, i.e., the weights and biases, of neural networks in $\phi^{0}$ and $\phi^{R}$.
-The goal of training is to learn the optimal values for $\bw^{0}$ and $\bw^{R}$.
-To this end, we first construct a loss function in the forward pass, and then calculate the gradients of the loss function with respect to $\bw^{0}$ and $\bw^{R}$ through the backward pass.
-Following that, the stochastic gradient descent (SGD) method is used to minimize the loss function.
+{Let $\bw^{0}$ and $\bw^{R}$ denote the respective parameters, i.e., the weights and biases, of neural networks $\phi^{0}$ and $\phi^{R}$.
+The goal of training is to learn the optimal values for $\bw^{0}$ and $\bw^{R}$ that minimize a specifically designed loss function.
+Unlike standard machine learning practices, where the loss function is based on prediction errors using generated ground truth data, our model is trained in an unsupervised manner, which means the training dataset does not incorporate ground truth information.
+Instead, the parameters of $\phi^{0}$ and $\phi^{R}$ are updated to minimize the empirical mean of the two-stage problem's total cost.}